Historian and author Thor Gotaas talks about the interesting and comical practices runners used to resort to in the old days on the "femmila".

 Brandy and chops

 Knowledge about diet and how to perform best was different from today.
-Runners did not warm up, but rather conserved their energy.
+Athletes did not warm up, but rather conserved their energy.
 They stood on the starting line and smoked a pipe to "expand their lungs".
-They used herring for lubrication, ate pork chops and believed that alcohol was good for regaining strength at the finish line.
+They used herring as ski wax, ate pork chops and believed that alcohol was good for regaining strength at the finish line.

 -"In the old days, there were pork chops and cutlets at the food station.
 Eventually there were also bananas, but people didn't know what bananas were, so many people ate bananas with the peel on," says Thor Gotaas.